-- The net loss for the 2nd Quarter of 2020 is lower than the previous quarter due a lower revenue offset by the effect of impairment recognized in the previous quarter. - The net loss for the 1st Quarter of 2020 is higher than the previous quarter due mainly to lower revenue and the recognition of impairment of property and equipment offset by a reduction in other expenses. - The net loss for the 4th Quarter of 2019 is less than the previous quarter due to a decrease in production and operating expenses and depletion and depreciation expense that was greater than the decrease in net revenues. - The net loss for the 3rd Quarter of 2019 is higher than the previous quarter due to a decrease in net revenue combined with an increase in production and operating expenses. - The net loss for the 2nd Quarter of 2019 is lower than the previous quarter due to a decrease in production and operating expenses and general and administrative expenses. - The net loss for the 1st Quarter of 2019 is lower than the previous quarter due to an increase in net revenue related to higher production volumes and also to a decrease in expenses. - The net loss for the 4th Quarter of 2018 is higher than the previous quarter due to a decrease in net revenue related to lower production volumes and lower oil prices.
+- The net loss for the 3rd Quarter of 2020 is comparable to the previous quarter.
+Higher revenue was offset by an increase in general and administrative expense and depletion expense. - The net loss for the 2nd Quarter of 2020 is lower than the previous quarter due a lower revenue offset by the effect of impairment recognized in the previous quarter. - The net loss for the 1st Quarter of 2020 is higher than the previous quarter due mainly to lower revenue and the recognition of impairment of property and equipment offset by a reduction in other expenses. - The net loss for the 4th Quarter of 2019 is less than the previous quarter due to a decrease in production and operating expenses and depletion and depreciation expense that was greater than the decrease in net revenues. - The net loss for the 3rd Quarter of 2019 is higher than the previous quarter due to a decrease in net revenue combined with an increase in production and operating expenses. - The net loss for the 2nd Quarter of 2019 is lower than the previous quarter due to a decrease in production and operating expenses and general and administrative expenses.